h8d13/Hadeboot/README.md

 The idea is to use it in a working directory and keep it running with auto-save.
 This is especially useful when working with large codebase, with several tools, and even more helpful if you end up changing code too much.
+I especially like to launch this tool within neural network projects or anything that is going to need a lot of tweaks.

 Also trying to save setup stress through the info panel + extensions installation.